 For those who're interested in Chinese mythology, especially Taoism, or just have a look at the exotic and the bewildering Chinese religious iconography, visits to temple is a fun and free way to learn it.
 Outside weekends and religious festivals, they're quiet contemplative place that are oases of the hustle and bustle of busy Kowloon.

-As I mentioned in my travel log about my visit to Tin Hau Temple in Aberdeen, Hong Kong that because HK was - and in a few remaining pockets that still is - a fishing village, this leads to the widespread worship of Tin Hau (or Empress of Heaven), which is prayed to by fishermen for her protection from the peril of the sea (for this job description, she's sometimes also known as Goddess of the Sea, or Goddess of Seafarers).
+Tin Hau Temple in Aberdeen, Hong Kong that because HK was - and in a few remaining pockets that still is - a fishing village, this leads to the widespread worship of Tin Hau (or Empress of Heaven), which is prayed to by fishermen for her protection from the peril of the sea (for this job description, she's sometimes also known as Goddess of the Sea, or Goddess of Seafarers).
 And so we can expect there exist a number of Tin Hau temples in HK.

-the park that locates in front of Tin Hau Temple
+The paifang (or gateway) that marks the entrance to the park that locates in front of Tin Hau Temple |

 This temple is dated as far back as 1800.